Contact Lens Safety: Bad Habits Endanger Your Eyes

 According to the Cleveland Clinic, sleeping in contacts can also cause irritation to your cornea and eye surface.
 During sleep, contacts tighten around your eyes and create microscopic tears on your cornea.
 Bacteria can slip into the tears and cause infections.

 It’s always best to take out your contacts before you become too tired at night.
 Wear glasses for late night reading and couch surfing.
 Some contacts are designed to be slept in but consult your doctor about what’s best for your eyes and lifestyle.

 How Long Should Contacts Be Worn?

 Avoid wearing your contacts over a long period of time if they’re not made for extended wear.
 Your eyes need a break and fresh air.
 As mentioned above, contacts can inhibit the flow of oxygen to the eye.
-By taking a break, you allow your eyes to breath.
+By taking a break, you allow your eyes to breathe.
 Even if you’re not planning to sleep, take your contacts out when you’ve passed the healthy wearing period.

 If you don’t care for removing your contacts regularly, ask your doctor about extended-wear contact lenses.
 These lenses are specifically designed to be worn for up to a week or even a month.
 These lenses are made of a slightly different material that allows for more oxygen flow.